helen-huang9/helen-huang9.github.io/_pages/projects.md

 </video>

 # Research
+Research work under Prof. Sridhar in the Brown Interactive 3D Vision and Learning Lab.

 ## NeRF Models
-The following are some of the NeRF videos I helped produce during my research with Prof. Sridhar in the Brown Interactive 3D Vision & Learning Lab.
+The following are some of the NeRF videos I helped produce.
 These videos are 3D continuous scenes learned from a sparse set of images using a deep neural network.
 The object models and camera data was created and sampled in Blender.

 <video width="100%" controls>
     <source src="../assets/images/research/volsdfHand.mp4">